Oryzone/OryzoneMediaStorageBundle/README.rst

 * Media entity should be abstract and should work both in ODM and ORM contexts
 * Each media entity should have an array that holds metadata (width, height, source, gps coords, author, version, etc...)
 * Each media has a given type (image, video, text document, etc...)
+* Each media may have **variants** (e.g. default, big, small, hi-res, long, short, subtitled, censored, etc...)
+* **Variants** are structured as a tree with a 'default' variant on the root and other variants as child.
+* Each child in the variant tree is builded from the file resulting by its parent variant
 * Each media type is managed by a **Provider**.
-* Each provide defines a ``process`` method (e.g. used to resize or optimize pictures) to convert original file to various media variants
+* Each provide defines a ``process`` method (e.g. used to resize or optimize pictures) to convert original file to various media **variants**
 * **Process method** can be called **instantly** (when the media is created - ``instant`` mode), **on-demand** (the first time a media variant is requested - ``lazy`` mode), **deferred** (pushed in a queue and processed asynchronously - ``queue`` mode)
-* Each media may have variants (e.g. default, big, small, hi-res, long, short, subtitled, censored, etc...)
 * Media files can be references to external files/resources (youtube/vimeo/scribd/slideshare/etc...)
 * Media is stored to a given filesystem and located through a CDN configuration
 * Media entites can be rendered in templates.
 Render method must print out appropriate html tags to display the content (``img``, ``video``, ``embed``, etc...)